DevSecOpsSamples/eks-gpu-autoscaling/README.md

 # Step 1: Install Prometheus Stack

-6 components are included in the `kube-prometheus-stack` stack:
+Six components are included in the `kube-prometheus-stack` stack:

 * prometheus (prometheus-kube-prometheus-stack-prometheus-0)
 * prometheus-operator